Most rocks in course of time become metamorphic or changed forms of rocks.

 Under the impact of heat or pressure on sediments or igneous rocks, metamorphic rocks are formed.

-Tremendous pressure and high temperature change the colour, hardness, structure and composition of all types of pre-existing rocks.
+Huge pressure and high temperature change the color, rigidity, and composition of all pre-existing rocks.

-The rocks formed due to operation of such processes are defined as the Metamorphic rocks.
+The rocks formed due to the operation of such processes are defined as the Metamorphic rocks.

-Temperature, pressure, stress and access of chemically reactive substances are the main agents, which are responsible for metamorphism.
+Temperature, pressure, stress, and access to chemically reactive substances are the main agents, which are responsible for metamorphism.

-Heat causes the minerals to recrystallise in the rock.
+Heat causes the minerals to recrystallize in the rock.

 Similarly, the formation of the rocks due to tremendous pressure is known as dynamic or regional metamorphism.

-These rocks are hard and tough in comparison to the parent rocks from which they are formed.
+These types of rocks are hard and tough in comparison to the parent rocks from which they are formed.